-The program can work with virtual machines hosted on Hyper-V and VMware servers.
+The program can work with virtual machines hosted on Hyper-V, VMware and VirtualBox servers.
 There are specific requirements for virtualization servers, virtual machines and OS configurations on VMs, which are listed below.
 Make sure that your environment is configured to satisfy these requirements.

 Virtualization Server Requirements

 Virtualization servers that host virtual machines must meet the following requirements:

 - The program supports local and remote Hyper-V servers.

 - To work with virtual machines hosted locally (on localhost), make sure VirtualBox version 6.0 or above is running on the local machine before starting MSI Package Builder.

 - To work with virtual machines hosted remotely, use a server with VirtualBox version 6.1.

 - To work with virtual machines hosted locally (on localhost), make sure VMware Workstation (version 12 or above) is running on the local machine before starting MSI Package Builder.
 For MSI Package Builder to discover a VM, the VM should be powered on before creating a profile for it in the program.

 - To work with virtual machines hosted remotely, you need to use the VMware ESXi server (version 6.0 or above) with a license that allows remote connections.

 To work with the local VMware virtual machines using VMware Workstation, you need to make sure that VMware VIX is configured properly.
 VMware VIX is an API that allows manipulating files within a guest operating system.
 VMware VIX configuration is available in the vixwrapper-product-config.txt file located in the VMware Workstation installation folder.
 This file translates the product version specifications into the appropriate VIX implementations, so you have to specify correct settings there.
 For example, for all VMware Workstation builds of version 15 you have to specify Workstation-15.0.0 as VIX implementation.